Edit

 When using the Power Query editor, you can drop a file on either the diagram view or the queries pane to upload a file.

-When dropping the file on either of the previously mentioned sections, a dialog with the appropriate connector settings page will be shown, based on the file extension of the file that's being uploaded.
+When you drop the file on either of the previously mentioned sections, a dialog with the appropriate connector settings page is shown, based on the file extension of the file being uploaded.

-Text / CSV connector settings page shown after dropping a text file on the diagram view of the Power Query editor.
+Screenshot of the Text / CSV connector settings page shown after you drop a text file on the diagram view of the Power Query editor.